EI 302 Academic Writing II

 Please come to class prepared to learn and ready to participate.

-Cell phones should only be used for academic purposes while class is in session.
+Turn off all cell phones while class is in session.

 English should be spoken while class is in session.